 So why are we hearing stories of internal failures or subpar products?
 Of misaligned teams that, months earlier, had all agreed on a common set of goals.
 Why are Agile companies losing their agility?

 The traditional solution was to integrate project portfolio management to bridge strategy and execution.
-However, it’s a linear one directional framework that may risk stymying team innovation that the Agile methodology brings.
+However, it’s a linear top down command and control type of framework that often risk stymying team innovation that the Agile methodology brings.

 So, we updated it.